Deadly new strike as Ukraine mourns dozens killed at wake

 - 'Everyone died' -

-Oleksiy and some of his family came to the cemetery to mark out graves for his sister and brother-in-law killed in the attack -- their bodies had been taken by police to Kharkiv.
+Oleksiy and some of his family came to the cemetery to mark out graves for his brother and sister-in-law killed in the attack.
+Their bodies had been taken by police to Kharkiv.

 "Everyone at the wake died," said 73-year-old Valentyna Koziyenko, who lived opposite the destroyed cafe.

-"The strike happened just after people went in," she told AFP, adding that the blast from the strike had torn the roof off her building.
+"The strike happened just after people went in," she told AFP, adding that the blast had torn the roof off her building.

 "How did the Russians know that so many people were in there?" said Koziyenko.
 "Maybe someone told them."